 Your assignment: Face rejection 10 times, for a start that is.
 You’re likely thinking that sounds rather unpleasant, but we’re serious.
-Acrylic Artist, the leading fine-art magazine that features working artists, has found a common thread running through most artists’ stories—they faced rejection, and overcame it, on the road to artistic success.
+Acrylic Artist magazine has found a common thread running through most artists’ stories—they faced rejection, and overcame it, on the road to artistic success.

 Get Out There!